ECTS

 Faculty of Science

-This course approaches the history of plants diachronically, by studying each of the major geological periods (Paleozoic, Mesozoic, Cenozoic), and transversally, by examining in greater depth certain methods for studying paleoenvironments (macroflora, palynology, climate, geochemistry, biomechanics, etc.).
+The EU approaches the history of plants, on the one hand diachronically, by studying each of the major geological periods (Paleozoic, Mesozoic, Cenozoic), and on the other hand, transversally, by delving into certain methods of studying paleoenvironments (macroflora, palynology, climate, geochemistry, biomechanics, etc.).

-After an introductory CM, the CMs present the history of plants by major geological period (CM2-3: Paleozoic; CM4-5: Mesozoic; CM6-8: Cenozoic) and cross-cutting approaches (CM9-10: Isotope geochemistry; CM11-12: Biomechanics).
+After an introductory CM, the CMs present, on the one hand, the history of plants by major geological period (CM2-3: Paleozoic; CM4-5: Mesozoic; CM6-8: Cenozoic) and, on the other hand, cross-disciplinary approaches (CM9-10: Isotopic geochemistry; CM11-12: Biomechanics).

-TP1, Paleozoic Macroflora (Graissessac); TP2-3, Early Pleistocene Macroflora (Bernasso); TP4, Late Pleistocene Pollen (La Gourre); TP5, Holocene Geochemistry.
+The practical assignments illustrate examples of paleoenvironmental reconstruction based on the study of fossil records: PA1, Paleozoic macroflora (Graissessac); PA2-3, Early Pleistocene macroflora (Bernasso); TP4, Recent Pleistocene Pollen (La Gourre); TP5, Holocene Geochemistry.

 Ecophysiology of Aquatic Organisms